 How to Drink Espresso

-Though a serving of espresso is called a 'shot,' it is not meant to be drunk in a single gulp like you might take a shot of tequila.
-Instead, espresso is meant to be sipped slowly so you can enjoy it's full, rich flavor.
+Though a serving of espresso is called a shot, it is not meant to be drunk in a single gulp.
+Instead, espresso is meant to be sipped slowly so you can take in its full, rich flavor.
 Most enjoy a shot or double shot of espresso as is, but sugar or another sweetener can be added.
 It is sometimes served with a sweet biscuit like biscotti.

 Espresso is also used to make a number of popular coffeehouse drinks:

 - Caffé Americano: A shot of espresso combined with hot water.

 - Red-eye: Filtered coffee combined with one shot of espresso.

 - Caffé latte: A double shot of espresso topped with steamed milk.

 - Cappuccino: A single shot of espresso topped with steamed and frothed milk.

 While espresso has the reputation of being high in caffeine, it all depends on how much you drink.
 Since the beverage tends to be served in smaller servings than coffee, it can sometimes end up having less caffeine than standard, brewed coffee.
 Double and triple shot drinks and mixed drinks like red-eyes can up the caffeine level significantly.

 Espresso contains 29 to 100 milligrams of caffeine in a single shot, often hovering around 75 milligrams.
 A double shot contains 58 to 185 mg.
 For comparison, a cup of drip coffee can contain 80 to 200 mg of caffeine depending on the variety and brew.